ssimpo/gulp/README.md

 Gulp files quickly become large and difficult to decipher, dividing code into separate files is just sensible.
 It also allows for better code sharing.

 You could just divide your code up and then do a bunch of requires; but, who can be bothered with that?
-If you put your file in the right place it would be nice if it just loaded.
+If you put your file in the right place it would be nice if they just loaded.
 No need for config and no need for extra code.

 Augment will load all tasks in the gulp folder of your project root (the folder with gulpfile in it).
 You can supply your root folder path or let augment assume it is the directory of the calling script (if that is gulpfile.js then your project root).